 Rudyard Kipling (1865 – 1936) British writer and poet, winner Nobel prize 1907

 Marlene Dietrich (German-American actress en singer, 1901 – 1992)

-always wanted to be that, an empty
+I’ve always wanted to be, an empty

-place for someone, to stay.
+spot for someone, to stay.

 Rutger Kopland (Dutch poet, 1934-2012), 1975